Alisam-alkhalil/minecraft-economy-profit-tracker/README.md

 # How to set up

 **AWS Account Setup**
-Ensure your AWS account is set up, and that a User role with permissions to create services is created.
+Ensure your AWS account is set up, and that a User role with AdministratiorAccess permissions to create services is created.
 Then, configure your CLI to connect to AWS by running:

 ```bash
 aws configure